satwik-tanwar/studyBOT/README.md

-# SwaSat-Project-Chatbot
+# studyBOT
-Containing Files of our Project Chatbot for the Hackathon Equinox.
+Containing Files of my first project which is a chatbot specific to a institution which can answer the doubs of students.
+It is just a model, proper databases are not present here.